DS-223-2025-Fall/group-2/README.md

 After running `docker-compose up --build`, you can access each component of the application at the following URLs:

-- **Streamlit Frontend:** http://localhost:8501 The main interface for managing employees, built with Streamlit.
-Use this to add, view, update, and delete employee records.
+- **Streamlit Frontend:** http://localhost:8501 The main interface for discovering, searching, and rating books.
 - **FastAPI Backend**: [http://localhost:8008](http://localhost:8008)
   The backend API where requests are processed.
 You can use tools like [Swagger UI](http://localhost:8008/api/docs) (provided by FastAPI) to explore the API endpoints and their details.
 - **PgAdmin** (optional): [http://localhost:5050](http://localhost:5050)